 Newer heat pumps still include direct electric heating, to assist the heat production if needed.
-The air-to-water heat pump is generally dimensioned to cover 95-98 % of the total heat demand and the remaining heat is provided by an electric water heater.
+The air-towater heat pump is generally dimensioned to cover 95-98 % of the total heat demand and the remaining heat is provided by an electric water heater.
 This results in a more cost-effective solution while also providing security of supply in unusually cold periods or if the heat pump should suffer technical challenges.
-The electric water heater in a 9 kW heat pump typically has a capacity of 8-12 kW [10].
+The electric water heater in a 7 kW heat pump defined at -7/55 degrees, typically has a capacity of 9 kW [10].